japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 * Determines the <<preferred-locations, preferred locations>> to run each task on.
 * Handles failures due to *shuffle output files* being lost.

 DAGScheduler computes https://en.wikipedia.org/wiki/Directed_acyclic_graph[a directed acyclic graph (DAG)] of stages for each job, keeps track of which RDDs and stage outputs are materialized, and finds a minimal schedule to run jobs.
-It then submits stages to xref:scheduler:TaskScheduler.adoc[TaskScheduler].
+It then submits stages to scheduler:TaskScheduler.md[TaskScheduler].

 .DAGScheduler.submitJob
 image::dagscheduler-submitjob.png[align="center"]

-In addition to coming up with the execution DAG, DAGScheduler also determines the preferred locations to run each task on, based on the current cache status, and passes the information to xref:scheduler:TaskScheduler.adoc[TaskScheduler].
+In addition to coming up with the execution DAG, DAGScheduler also determines the preferred locations to run each task on, based on the current cache status, and passes the information to scheduler:TaskScheduler.md[TaskScheduler].

-DAGScheduler tracks which xref:rdd:spark-rdd-caching.adoc[RDDs are cached (or persisted)] to avoid "recomputing" them, i.e. redoing the map side of a shuffle.
-DAGScheduler remembers what xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage]s have already produced output files (that are stored in xref:storage:BlockManager.adoc[BlockManager]s).
+DAGScheduler tracks which rdd:spark-rdd-caching.md[RDDs are cached (or persisted)] to avoid "recomputing" them, i.e. redoing the map side of a shuffle.
+DAGScheduler remembers what scheduler:ShuffleMapStage.md[ShuffleMapStage]s have already produced output files (that are stored in storage:BlockManager.md[BlockManager]s).

 DAGScheduler is only interested in cache location coordinates, i.e. host and executor id, per partition of a RDD.